SamuelWorld20/Currency_converter/README.md

 If you'd like to contribute to this project, feel free to fork the repository and submit pull requests.
 Please ensure your contributions adhere to the project's coding style and best practices.

 I appreciate any suggestions or improvements you can offer

+## License

+This project is licensed under the MIT License (see LICENSE.md for details)

+## Additional Notes

+* This project is still under development.
+* Feel free to report any bugs or issues you encounter.
+* You can find more information about the exchange rate API used at [https://v6.exchangerate-api.com].